 The concept of taking it one day at a time, one step at a time, might seem ridiculously obvious, but at some point we all get caught up in the moment and find ourselves yearning for instant gratification.
 We want what we want, and we want it now!
 And this yearning often tricks us into taking on too much too soon.
-Angel and I have seen this transpire hundreds of times over the years: a coaching client or course student wants to achieve a big goal (or three) all at once, and can’t choose just one or two daily rituals to focus on, so nothing worthwhile ever gets done, and gradually they lose more and more faith in themselves.
+Marc and I have seen this transpire hundreds of times over the years: a coaching client or course student wants to achieve a big goal (or three) all at once, and can’t choose just one or two daily habits to focus on, so nothing worthwhile ever gets done, and gradually they lose more and more faith in themselves.
 Let this common mistake — this quick-fix mentality — be your wake-up call today.

 You really can’t lift a thousand pounds all at once, yet you can easily lift one pound a thousand times.
 Small, repeated, incremental efforts will get you there.
 It doesn’t happen in an instant, but it does happen a lot faster than not getting there at all.

-Do your best to consciously shift your daily focus away from the big goals you want to achieve in your life, and redirect your focus toward the little daily rituals that actually support those goals.
+Do your best to consciously shift your daily focus away from the big goals you want to achieve in your life, and redirect your focus toward the little daily habits that actually support those goals.
 Consider the following: